- Undergraduate Program

 U-M students enrolled in an M.A. degree, professional degree, and/or Ph.D. degree are eligible to apply for the grant.
 Priority, however, will be given to students enrolled in the LACS certificate program and those pursuing a Ph.D. degree.
 Master’s students are encouraged to apply.
 There are no nationality restrictions.
-The awards must be used for brief research trips, two weeks to four months in duration.
-Travel must take place between May and August of the award year.
+The awards must be used for brief research projects, two weeks to four months in duration.
+Travel or virtual project must take place between May and December 31 of the award year.

 Projects must take place in the Spanish- and Portuguese-speaking countries of Latin America.
 Students who wish to propose projects in countries in which Spanish or Portuguese is not spoken should contact Alana Rodriguez at email@example.com to discuss other funding options.
 Note that projects of at least one month in duration may be eligible for funding through the International Institute’s Individual Fellowship.

 LACS Tinker Field Research Grants are not to be used for dissertation research but rather to provide graduate students with their initial exploratory experience in developing independent research projects and conducting fieldwork in Latin America.
 Applications for approved dissertation fieldwork will not be considered.